 Loans and receivables are nonderivative financial assets with fixed or determinable payments and fixed maturities that are not quoted in an active market.
-They are not entered into with the intention of immediate or short-term resale and are not designated as AFS financial assets or financial assets at FVPL.
+These are not entered into with the intention of immediate or short-term resale and are not designated as AFS financial assets or financial assets at FVPL.

-After initial measurement, the loans and receivables are subsequently measured at amortized cost using the effective interest method, less allowance for impairment.
-Amortized cost is calculated by taking into account any discount or premium on acquisition and fees that are an integral part of the effective interest rate.
-The amortization is included in the interest income in the consolidated statement of income.
+After initial measurement, loans and receivables are subsequently measured at amortized cost using the effective interest (EIR) method, less allowance for impairment losses.
+Amortized cost is calculated by taking into account any discount or premium on acquisition and fees that are an integral part of the EIR.
+The amortization is included in the "Interest income" in the consolidated statement of income.
 The losses arising from impairment of such loans and receivables are recognized in the consolidated statement of income.

-The Group's loans and receivables include cash and cash equivalents, short-term and long-term investments and receivables.
+This accounting policy relates to the Group's cash and cash equivalents, short-term and long-term investments and receivables as at December 31, 2017.